jlengstorf/lengstorf.com/content/drafts/more-magic.md

 It had magic.

-We saw the same kind of familiar-yet-surprising work from [Queen](https://www.youtube.com/watch?v=HgzGwKwLmgM), the Yeah Yeah Yeahs, David Bowie, Daft Punk, [Frank Ocean](https://www.youtube.com/watch?v=5onaWSflUQ0), and Alt-J,
+We saw the same kind of familiar-yet-surprising work from [Queen](https://www.youtube.com/watch?v=HgzGwKwLmgM), the Yeah Yeah Yeahs, David Bowie, Daft Punk, [Frank Ocean](https://www.youtube.com/watch?v=5onaWSflUQ0), and Alt-J.

-### Papa Bear Magic: Too much magic just doesn't make any damn sense.
+### Papa Bear Magic: no one knows what the hell you're doing.

 Papa Bear Magic: This thing is _too damn magical_.